 [An] engaging, knowledgeable portrait of "night-singing

-collecting trips in which the author finds previously unseen
+trips in which the author finds previously unseen animals or

-animals or identifies a species far outside its known range.
-In
+identifies a species far outside its known range.
+In these moments,

-soundscape is so complete that he can turn the most unpromising
+complete that he can turn the most unpromising site--his

-site--his Connecticut backyard, for example--into an insect lover's
+Connecticut backyard, for example--into an insect lover's terra

 At a time when night-singing insects have slipped beyond our